 Unaffiliated common stocks are stated at fair value.
 The Company's investments in subsidiaries are recorded based on the equity method.
 Insurance subsidiaries are reported at their audited statutory capital and surplus and non-insurance subsidiaries are carried at their audited net worth as determined under GAAP.
-Included in common stocks is the Company's 100% interest in the common stock of Jackson National Life Insurance Company of New York ("Jackson New York").
-The Company has non-admitted \$6.2 million of the unaudited equity of seven subsidiaries.
+Included in common stocks is the Company's 100% interest in the common stock of Jackson New York.
+The Company has non-admitted \$6.1 million of the unaudited equity of eight subsidiaries.